This post may contain affiliate links. Please read our disclosure for more info.

 There’s no reason to break your back carrying your garden tools and sacks of earth back and forth.
 A wheelbarrow is a life-saver in this sense.

 Every gardener knows that raking is essential.
 Especially during the fall, there are plenty of leaves and debris that end up on the ground.
 You need to clear these to ensure that the grass is healthy.
 Rakes will also ensure that diseases and pests don’t lurk and potentially harm your crop.
+If you want to keep your garden tidy in winter as well, it’s also a good idea to get a snow rake.

 Breaking up the soil with a hoe is one of the best ways to get in touch with the earth.
 Using a hoe is one of the first chores of the season.
 Later, you’ll notice that the edges in your garden are more defined as the plants start to grow.